Lesson 4

 Markdown

-• Usually, the documents accompanying a program are written in Markdown (it’s the default choice on GitHub).
+• Markdown is the industry standard for software documentation (it’s the default choice on GitHub).

 • The standard tool for Markdown is pandoc, which can convert .md files into: